 Eve is our way of bringing the power of computation to everyone, not by making everyone a programmer but by finding a better way for us to interact with computers.
-On the surface, Eve is an environment a little like Excel that allows you to "program" simply by moving columns and rows around in tables.
+On the surface, Eve is an environment that allows you to "program" by transforming data into different formats.
 Under the covers it's a powerful database, a temporal logic language, and a flexible IDE that allows you to build anything from a simple website to complex algorithms.
-Instead of poring over text files full of abstract symbols, you interact with domain editors that are parameterized by grids of data.
-To build a UI you don't open a text editor, you just draw it on the screen and drag data to it.
-It's much closer to the ideal we've always had of just describing what we want and letting the machine do the rest.
-Eve makes the computer a real tool again - one that doesn't require decades of training to use.

 Imagine a world where everyone has access to computation without having to become a professional programmer - where a scientist doesn't have to rely on the one person in the lab who knows python, where a child could come up with an idea for a game and build it in a couple of weekends, where your computer can help you organize and plan your wedding/vacation/business.
 A world where programmers could focus on solving the hard problems without being weighed down by the plumbing.
 That is the world we want to live in.
 That is the world we want to create with Eve.